 Other than people’s time, or a paid facilitator, there is no cost to using the nine-box.
 There are other ways to assess potential – formal instruments and assessment centers are great, yet they are also expensive.
-While many will criticize the lack of objectivity to using a nine-box to assess performance and potential, most organizations can’t afford to send every manager through a $10,000 assessment center.
+While many will criticize the lack of objectivity in using a nine-box to assess performance and potential, most organizations can’t afford to send every manager through a $10,000 assessment center.

 A Catalyst for Robust Dialog

 It’s not about filling out the grid – it’s all about the discussion.
 This is a critical point that beginner teams often lose sight of.
 Managers, in general, are not very skilled when it comes to assessing talent.
 Most are hesitant to discuss other manager’s employees or hear feedback about their own.
 This tool helps managers have those conversations in a professional, productive way.

 Framework and Structure